Serverless File Uploads for Wix5 Minutes to Integrate

-If you plan uploading non-image content, add billing info to your account.
+By the way, if you plan to let users submit non-image files via your form, add billing info to your account.

-Place the element in your working area and make sure the block width is at least 760px.
+Place the element in your working area.
+Make sure the block width is at least 760px to ensure that File Uploader will display correctly.

 <script>UPLOADCARE_PUBLIC_KEY = 'YOUR_PUBLIC_KEY';</script>